alyakin314/alyakin314.github.io/index.md

 At this stage of my soul-searching I am most interested in ~~emergency medicine~~ ~~critical care~~ ~~anesthesiology~~ ~~neurosurgery~~ ~~cardiac surgery~~ neurosurgery.

 Research-wise, I am curious about
 1. artificial intelligence, and why might neural networks have some already
 2. human intelligence, and why I might not have any still.
+Most of my recent work has been on Large Language Models (LLMs), after they became cool.

 **Road So Far**